 - understanding of the challenges they face, based on a well-established research base;

-- the direct personal experience of the coach or trainer as a former expat spouse or partner;
+- direct personal experience of our coach as a former expat spouse or partner;

 - commitment to assist spouses and partners to be as effective and satisfied in their non-employed roles as their husbands, wives, or partners are in their professional roles; and

 - ability to mentor those spouses and partners who are able to secure employment in the host country.

 An unsolicited testimonial from an Indian assignee in the U.S. reads in part as follows...

 "We [Mr. Bhanushali and his wife] would like to thank you for an excellent [two-session] workshop, "Gateway to the USA."
 We went to this workshop with a lot of inhibition, but looking back I can say that this was the most useful workshop I ever attended.
 It just changed our lives in the U.S.

 "The first workshop, which addressed our transition to U.S. culture, was outstanding.
 The second transformed our personal relationship and helped us to understand each other and cope with the changes that [the wife] was facing.
 Moreover, it insured my professional success.

 "The program for [their young daughter] was fantastic...."

 Amar Bhanushali, Johnson & Johnson